Alizandieh/test-k/README.md

 I've created two directorires

-1- the module itself with all the resources needs
+1- the module itself with the requested resources

 2- usages TF file to plan/apply